Can You Buy Property in New York With Good Credit and No Money Down?

 These loans are done with only 3 percent down, all of which can be a gift from a friend or family member.

 Like FHA loans, this loan type was created to make housing more doable for more families.
-It’s a good option to look into.
+It's an excellent option to look into.

 NY government-based programs for first-time buyers

-New York City and State has created programs want to make purchasing a home in the city and state a viable option for its residents.
+New York City and the State have created programs to make purchasing a home in the city and state a viable option for its residents.

 HomeFirst Downpayment Assistance can offer up to $40,000 towards the down payment in New York City based on the applicant's eligibility.